 Internet service provider EarthLink is back with new broadband offerings all across the United States.
 Their plans are competitive with other major internet service providers, and they have a variety of internet packages for both residential and commercial customers.

-EarthLink is not available in every state, but it may be the cheapest and fastest option for internet users in many areas, depending on competition and local promotions.
+EarthLink is not available in every state, but for internet users in many areas EarthLink might be the cheapest and fastest option, depending on local competition and current promotions.

-In addition to internet services, which it currently calls HyperLink services, EarthLink has an email service.
+In addition to fiber internet services, which it calls HyperLink, EarthLink comes with a free email service.
 All customers get an EarthLink email address, and you can also sign up for a premium email service with multiple addresses and security features.

 EarthLink HyperLink™ Deals